TheWisker/WinCompactor/README.md

 <h2 align="center">Disclaimer</h2>

 WARNING: I do NOT take responsibility for what may happen to your system!
 Run scripts at your own risk!
-Also, other variants of this repo are not technically "new" versions of this, but they are different in their own respective ways.
-There are some sites saying that other projects are "new" versions of this, but that is inaccurate.

 <h2 align="center">Screenshots</h2>